-How To Organise An Inclusive Office Party – 7 Tips
+How To Organise An Inclusive Office Party – Ten Tips

-Love it or loathe it, office party season is just around the corner and the pressure to organise an inclusive office party is real.
+Love it or loathe it, one of the traditional office party seasons is just around the corner and the pressure to organise an inclusive gathering is a real concern.
 After all, it’s an event that many employees look forward to, as they can relax, celebrate the year’s successes and enjoy spending time with colleagues informally.
-But for other staff, it’s an event that can trigger feelings of stress, anxiety and nervousness.
+But for some staff, it can be an event that triggers feelings of stress, anxiety and nervousness.

-Being aware of the potential pitfalls will help, so here are 7 tips to ensure that this year you organise an inclusive office party that is stress-free and enjoyable for everyone.
+Being aware of the potential pitfalls will help, so here are our ten tips to ensure that this year you organise an inclusive office party – or series of celebrations – that are stress-free and enjoyable for everyone.

 1. Choose the right name, give the right impression

-Some organisations have started to call these events ‘Festive’ or ‘Holiday’ parties to make them inclusive for all religions.
+Some organisations have started to call these events ‘festive’ or ‘holiday’ parties to make them more inclusive for all religions.
 After all, they’re essentially about all employees coming together to interact, be social and celebrate your achievements for the past year, rather than around any one theme.

-As managers, we often forget that others are looking to us to see how we respond and behave in these social situations.
-Of course, you’re not there to police all the employees, but it is your responsibility to ensure that everyone is (and feels) included, that the environment is relaxed and that everyone can enjoy the event.
-Be sure to look out for those employees who are not necessarily part of certain ‘in-groups’, and who may be on the sidelines of the social interactions taking place.
+As managers, we lead by example and others are looking to us to see how we respond and behave in these social situations.
+Of course, you’re not there to police all the employees, but it is your responsibility to ensure that everyone is (and feels) included, that the environment is accessible, relaxed and that everyone can enjoy the event.
+Be sure to look out for and proactively involve those employees who are not necessarily part of ‘in-groups’, new starters and who may be on the side lines of the social interactions taking place.

 If you’d benefit from leadership coaching, our Inclusive Leadership training will help to develop your managerial skills.

 3. Enjoy responsibly